gampleman/elm-visualization/README.md

 It is not a charting library in the sense that you have pre-bundled Excel-style charts, but it should contain all the tools to make building such charts relatively easy.
-The advantage is that you are free to design and build data visualizations that uniquely suite your needs.
+The advantage is that you are free to design and build data visualizations that uniquely suit your needs.

 ## Learn by [example](https://elm-visualization.netlify.app/)